 As one of the world’s most famous basketball players, Michael Jordan, once said, “Talent wins games, but teamwork and intelligence win championships.”
 When you participate in an AKC Rally event, you get to show off both: Your dog’s talents and the teamwork between you.

 Started in 2005, AKC Rally is a fun family sport and participation increases each year.
+All dogs are welcome to participate in AKC Rally, whether purebred or mixed breed.
 It’s a perfect starting point for those who are new to canine sports, as AKC Rally provides a challenging introduction to all AKC Companion Events for dogs and handlers to strengthen their skills.

 To compete in a Rally event, your dog must be: